Resiliency and Young Children: Reaching Out

 There are three main abilities that people who are resilient have: relax, reflect, and respond.
 These can be further broken down into seven resiliency skills.
 Each skill forms the basis on which others can be built.
 These include emotional regulation, impulse control, causal analysis, empathy, realistic optimism, self-efficacy, and reaching out.
 This fact sheet focuses on practical ways that caregivers and frontline workers can help children build skills in the area of reaching out.

-Caregiver Mental Health and Young Children
+Domestic Violence and Young Children

 Fact Sheet, 2010